-- 1 Open the Job Jackets Manager dialog box (Utilities > Job Jackets Manager). - 2 If more than one list displays in the dialog box, click Basic Settings to show the basic pane. - 3 Click the New Job Jackets button [TM].
+- 1 Open the Job Jackets Manager dialog box (Utilities > Job Jackets Manager). - 2 If more than one list displays in the dialog box, click Basic Settings to show the basic pane. - 3 Click the New Job Jackets button ☐.
 The New Job Jackets dialog box displays. - 4 Enter a name for the Job Jackets file in the Name field. - 5 If you plan to allow multiple users to share this Job Jackets file, check Share this Jacket.
 If you do not check this box, the Job Jackets file will be embedded in the active project (if any).
-Note that if you do not share the Job Jackets file now, you can do it later through the Collaboration Setup dialog box (File menu).
-For more information, see "Collaborating with shared Job Jackets." - 6 If you checked Share this Jacket in the previous step, specify where the Job Jackets file should be stored by choosing an option from the Save in drop-down menu: - To use the default location (see "Linked and embedded Job Jackets"), choose Default Jacket Folder. - To store the shared Job Jackets file in the same folder as the active project, choose ProjectFolder - To store the shared Job Jackets file somewhere else, choose Other and browse to a target directory (such as a networked volume available to all of the layout artists). - 7 Click the Settings control to show the Tickets, Style Settings, Contacts, and Layout Specification tabs.
+For more information, see "Collaborating with shared Job Jackets." - 6 If you checked Share this Jacket in the previous step, specify where the Job Jackets file should be stored by choosing an option from the Save in drop-down menu: - To use the default location (see "Linked and embedded Job Jackets"), choose Default Jacket Folder. - To store the shared Job Jackets file in the same folder as the active project, choose Project Folder. - To store the shared Job Jackets file somewhere else, choose Other and browse to a target directory (such as a networked volume available to all of the layout artists). - 7 Click the Settings control to show the Tickets, Style Settings, Contacts, and Layout Specification tabs.